gohuang4/CarCar/README.md

 ## Usage Tips

-When searching appointment history user must type the VIN and it will filter all results that match the input.
+When searching appointment history user must type the VIN and it will filter all results that match the input(if vins are too similar might have to type in more charaters).

 ## Useful Insomnia Stuff